 The final rule replaces the existing process by which the Federal Aviation Administration (Agency or FAA) approves portable oxygen concentrators (POC) for use on board aircraft in air carrier operations, and certain other operations using large aircraft.
-Prior to the rulemaking project FAA assessed each POC make and model on a case-by-case basis and if the FAA determined that a particular POC was safe for use on board an aircraft, the FAA conducted rulemaking to identify the specific POC model in a FAA regulation (SFAR 106).
+Prior to the rulemaking project FAA assessed each POC make and model on a case-by-case basis and if FAA determined that a particular POC was safe for use on board an aircraft, FAA conducted rulemaking to identify the specific POC model in an FAA regulation (SFAR 106).

 The final rule titled, Oxygen and portable oxygen concentrators for medical use by passengers replaces the previous process and allows passengers to use a POC on board an aircraft if the POC satisfies certain acceptance criteria and bears a label indicating conformance with the acceptance criteria.
 The labeling requirement only affects POCs intended for use on board aircraft that were not previously approved in SFAR 106.
 Additionally, the rulemaking eliminated redundant operational requirements and paperwork requirements related to the physician's statement.

 As a result, the rulemaking reduced burdens for POC manufacturers, passengers who use POCs while traveling, and affected aircraft operators.
 This final rule also makes conforming amendments to the Department of Transportation's (Department or DOT) rule implementing the Air Carrier Access Act (ACAA) to require carriers to accept all POC models that meet FAA acceptance criteria as detailed in the rule.